UK's Gove: I did not hear PM Johnson say "let the bodies pile high"

-Senior British minister Michael Gove said on Monday he did not hear Prime Minister Boris Johnson make a comment that he would rather bodies piled "high in their thousands" than order a third coronavirus lockdown. read more
+LONDON, April 26 (Reuters) - Senior British minister Michael Gove said on Monday he did not hear Prime Minister Boris Johnson make a comment that he would rather bodies piled “high in their thousands” than order a third coronavirus lockdown.

 Our Standards: The Thomson Reuters Trust Principles.